@Reference

 - when the lookup of the referenced object should be cached but the referenced object may not be available when the component is constructed.

-The arez runtime looks up the referenced object using a Locator
+The arez runtime looks up the referenced object using a Locator instance that is registered with the

-using the ArezContext.registerLocator(Locator)
+ArezContext using the ArezContext.registerLocator(Locator) method.
+The

-instance can be used to lookup any arbitrary object and this makes it possible for arez objects
+Locator instance can be used to lookup any arbitrary object and this makes it possible for arez objects

-to lookup non-arez objects using a @Reference
+to lookup non-arez objects using a @Reference annotated method.

-The most common scenario involves the application developer creating a TypeBasedLocator
+The most common scenario involves the application developer creating a TypeBasedLocator,

-registering repositories in the TypeBasedLocator
+registering repositories in the TypeBasedLocator and registering the

-instance in the ArezContext
+TypeBasedLocator instance in the ArezContext.
+This would allow

-annotated methods to refer to any of the arez
+@Reference annotated methods to refer to any of the arez

 components that are present in the registered repositories.